grantjenks/python-sortedcontainers/docs/sortedlistwithkey.rst

    An optional *iterable* provides an initial series of items to populate the :class:`SortedListWithKey`.

+   An optional *key* argument defines a callable that, like the `key` argument to Python's `sorted` function, extracts a comparison key from each element.
+The default is the identity function.

    An optional *load* specifies the load-factor of the list.
 The default load factor of '1000' works well for lists from tens to tens of millions of elements.
 Good practice is to use a value that is the square or cube root of